betler/g-mail-relay-api/README.md

 ## Examples

-Examples of api calls can be found in [samples directory](https://github.com/betler/g-mail-relayer/tree/master/src/main/resources/api/samples).
+[PENDIENTE XXX] Examples of api calls can be found in [samples directory](https://github.com/betler/g-mail-relayer/tree/master/src/main/resources/api/samples).

+[PENDIENTE XXX] Add image of email

-## /mail/send method
+## /mail/send method (POST)

 The only existing method is `POST` `/mail/send`.
-It receives a `EmailMessage`json object.
+It receives a `EmailMessage`json object and sends an email with the matching configuration for that email.

 ### EmailMessage
 This is the json object representing an email message that is going to be sent: